jpmvferreira/stag/README.md

 # Disclaimer

 Stag is a personal project, not enterprise grade software.
-I use it myself and it works well for me, but bugs can happen, so don’t trust it with important files unless you’ve got backups (which you should always have anyways!).
-Stag repositories are kept in a single folder, so backing up is very straight forward.
+I use it myself and it works well for me, but bugs can happen, so don’t trust it with important files unless you’ve got backups (which you should have anyways!).
+Stag repositories are kept in a single folder in `$STAG_SHARE`, so backing up is very straight forward.

 # References